 Our first project as Abundance:

-Just as we were finishing up the non-profit paperwork, Rachel got a call from the Boeing Company (yep, big airplanes) and found out they wanted to donate some money in North Carolina.
-Meanwhile, we had heard that the Moncure School, an elementary school in rural Chatham County, had no hot water for the kids to wash their hands.
+Just as we were finishing up the non-profit paperwork, there was a call from the Boeing Company (yep, big airplanes) who wanted to donate some money in North Carolina.
+Meanwhile, we knew a rural elementary school in Chatham County had no hot water for the kids to wash their hands.
 The kids hated putting their hands into ice cold water in the winter.
 So we brought together a local solar start-up, Southern Energy Management, and the Chatham County Schools, put up some solar hot water heaters, and voila, the first project was done!
 The kids learned about clean renewable energy from the sun, and they had hot water!

 From there we began the Children’s Sustainability and Energy Tours of the biofuels plant and surrounding organic farms, so that kids could learn where their food and energy comes from, and the DIY Sustainability Workshop Series for adults to start taking steps into sustainability.

 Since then, we’ve successfully initiated dozens of projects and thrown numerous events – several of them now regularly occurring, like The Amazing Pepper Festival, a celebration of local farms, chefs and beverage makers, now in its seventh year.

 Sometimes we dream up our own ideas, like our new Small House Contest.
 Sometimes a community member comes to us for advice, and a new project grows out of that request for help, like our Climate Change Adaptation Conference for farmers.
 Sometimes someone has a great idea but needs our support make it happen, like many of our DIY Sustainability Workshops, or our Fiscal Sponsorship Program that takes fledgling nonprofits under our wing to help them get off the ground.
 And sometimes we hear about something people are doing elsewhere that we think would be a great addition to our own community, like starting our own Pecha Kucha Night series, an idea-sharing slide show event started by architects in Japan.